azakii/udacity_landing_page/README.md

-# Landing Page Project

-## UDACITY assignment Project 1
+# UDACITY assignment Project 1

 This project requires to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.